delameter/pytermor/docs/guide/low-level.rst

 - integer param value;
 - existing `SequenceSGR` instance (params will be extracted).

 It's also possible to avoid auto-composing mechanism and create `Span` with explicitly set parameters using `Span.new()`.

 ----------------------------
 Creating and applying *SGRs*
 ----------------------------

 You can use any of predefined sequences from `sequence` or create your own via standard constructor.
 Valid argument values as well as preset constants are described in `presets` page.

 There is also a set of methods for dynamic ``SequenceSGR`` creation:

 - `build()` for non-specific sequences;

   .. important::
      ``SequenceSGR`` with zero params was specifically implemented to translate into an empty string and not into :kbd:`\e[m`, which would make sense, but also could be very entangling, as terminal emulators interpret that sequence as :kbd:`\e[0m`, which is *hard* reset sequence.

 - `color_indexed()` for complex color selection sequences operating in 256-colors mode (for a complete list see `xterm-colors`);
 - `color_rgb()` for setting the colors in True Color 16M mode (however, some terminal emulators doesn't support it).

-To get the resulting sequence chars use `print()` method or cast instance to *str*.
+To get the resulting sequence chars use `encode()` method or cast instance to *str*.

 .. literalinclude:: /_include/examples/ex_70_sgr_structure.py
    :linenos: